Quinoa Taco Skillet

 - 1 1/2 cups vegetable broth

 - 1 15oz can Del Monte Sweet Corn

 - 1 15oz can black beans, rinsed and drained

 - 1 cup shredded cheddar cheese

 - In a large skillet, heat the olive oil over medium heat for 30 seconds.

-- Add the onion, cumin, and chili powder and continue to cook for 4-5 minutes or until the onion has started to soften.
+- Add the garlic, cumin, and chili powder and continue to cook for 1 minute.

-- Add the tomato paste and continue to cook for 2 minutes.
+- Add the tomato paste and stir to combine.
+Continue to cook for 2 minutes.

 - Add the quinoa and broth to the pan and bring to a boil.